Greatest Hits

 Bastion Hosts

-[Bastion host(s)][bastion host] are a useful and important component of a system management infrastructure.
-A bastion-host, in this context, is actually more properly, but more obscurely, called a [jump server].
-In this post I will simply use the term [bastion host].
-It is the most commonly used term for the system’s function: a server, which has undergone security hardening steps, that is the operational and administrative control point for systems and hosts in a datacenter (or AWS Region).
+Bastion host(s) are a useful and important component of a system management infrastructure.
+A bastion-host, in this context, is actually more properly, but more obscurely, called a jump server.
+In this post I will simply use the term bastion host.
+It is the most commonly used term for the system’s function: a server, which has undergone security hardening steps, that is the operational and…

 HTTP Made Simple, Part 5: Caching And Compression